 OUR LODGE – SABYINYO SILVERBACK LODGE

-There are currently only two ‘high-end’ lodges in the Volcanoes National Park area I would recommend considering (a Wilderness Safaris 12-room lodge, Bisate, is in development for mid 2017) – the Volcanoes Virunga Lodge and Sabyinyo Silverback Lodge.
+There are currently only two ‘high-end’ lodges in the Volcanoes National Park area I would recommend considering (a Wilderness Safaris upscale 12-room lodge, Bisate Lodge, is now open) – the Volcanoes Virunga Lodge and Sabyinyo Silverback Lodge.
 While both are excellent choices, I chose to book Sabyinyo, a member lodge of the Governor’s Camp Collection, as it is also owned by the African Wildlife Foundation (AWF), whom I work closely with in my own non-profit work.
 Both lodges donate a portion of the guest revenues towards gorilla conservation and communities living near the park.